BettercareHealth/bettercare/newborn-care/test-14.md

 	1. Circumcised
 	1. Referred to a level 3 hospital for urgent surgery
 	1. Referred to a urology clinic `correct`{:.correct-answer}
-	1. Booked for a follow-up examination at 5?years
+	1. Booked for a follow-up examination at 5 years
 9. Infants with ambiguous genitalia:
 	1. Should all be brought up as females
 	1. Should be referred to a plastic surgery clinic when they are 1 month old